oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Massively parallel, distributed and scalable ABC-SMC (Approximate Bayesian Computation - Sequential Monte Carlo) for parameter estimation of complex stochastic models.
+Massively parallel, distributed and scalable ABC-SMC (Approximate BayesianComputation - Sequential Monte Carlo) for parameter estimation of complexstochastic models.
 Implemented in Python with support of the R language.

-**URL**
+**More Information**

 https://github.com/icb-dcm/pyabc